 Leather binding is the highest quality binding option for your thesis: perfect for major final research papers such as dissertations, or your Bachelor’s or Master’s thesis.
 Some print shops will let you emboss the cover with your title and institutions logo, or add finishing touches such as a bookmark or corner protectors to make your submission really stand out.

 Thermal binding is the most versatile of all bindings.
 It’s perfect for smaller research projects, but can handle page counts of up to 450 pages too, more than any other bind type.
 It has a transparent front cover, which immediately brings the title of your thesis to the forefront.
 The back is often a leather-effect cover, for a quality finish.

-If you want your paper to stand out and look more creative, then we suggest going for a softcover bind.
+If you want your dissertation to stand out and look more creative, then we suggest going for a softcover binding.
 This gives you the option of designing the cover the way you want to.
 Different fonts, logos, pictures or totally wild designs – when you choose softcover, you can let your creative juices flow!

 But go easy on the clipart and don’t let it get too cluttered – you still want to keep a professional-looking finish.
 In principle, you can use softcover binding for any type of final paper, but the page limit of 300 makes it less suitable for really big projects.

 Spiral binding is the simplest and cheapest option, perfect for smaller research projects and term papers.
 There are two different types of spirals available – plastic and metal – with plastic spiral bind machines often being found in university / college libraries.